nus-cs2103-AY2021S1/tp/docs/tutorials/RemovingFields.md

 When working on AddressBook, you will most likely find that some features and fields that are no longer necessary.
 In scenarios like this, you can consider refactoring the existing `Person` model to suit your use case.

-In this tutorial, we’ll do exactly just that and remove the `location` field from `Person`.
+In this tutorial, we’ll do exactly just that and remove the `location` field from `Stock`.

 * Table of Contents
 {:toc}

-## Safely deleting `Address`
+## Safely deleting `Location`

 Fortunately, IntelliJ IDEA provides a robust refactoring tool that can identify *most* usages.
 Let’s try to use it as much as we can.

 ### Assisted refactoring

-The `location` field in `Person` is actually an instance of the `seedu.stock.model.stock.Locations` class.
-Since removing the `Address` class will break the application, we start by identifying `Address`'s usages.
+The `location` field in `Stock` is actually an instance of the `seedu.stock.model.stock.Locations` class.
+Since removing the `Location` class will break the application, we start by identifying `Address`'s usages.
 This allows us to see code that depends on `Address` to function properly and edit them on a case-by-case basis.
 Right-click the `Address` class and select `Refactor` \> `Safe Delete` through the menu.

 ![Usages detected](../images/remove/UnsafeDelete.png)